DevOpsPlayground/DPG-Meetups-Next.js/README.md

 ```

 5. We will then construct the path between our current working directory and the file we are trying to read.
-To do that, we will import ``path`` from node and create a new variable which we can use to store our constructed path.
+To achieve this, import ``path`` from the node and create a new variable that we can use to store our constructed path.
 6. We can then ensure that the constructed path is consumed by ``fs.readFile()``:

 ```javascript